What is MSME?

 What are the documents required for the MSME Registration?

 - Business Address Proof

-- If the business is owned – The ownership proof can be shown in the form of allotment letter, possession letter, lease deed or property tax receipt.
-No other document is required to be submitted as a proof if a municipal license is issued in the business name or in the name of the proprietor, partner or director
+- If the business is owned – The ownership proof can be shown in the form of an allotment letter, possession letter, lease deed or property tax receipt.
+No other document is required to be submitted as proof if a municipal license is issued in the business name or in the name of the proprietor, partner or director

 - If the business is rented – the documents that reflect the Landlord ownership evidence are rent receipt, no objection certificate by the landlord, utility bills, etc.

 - Copy of memorandum of association or articles of association needs to be submitted

 - Certificate of incorporation need to be submitted

 - Copy of the resolution passed in general meeting need to be submitted

 - Copy of Board resolution having the authority given to the Director to sign the MSME application need to be submitted